kdopen/cookiecutter-pypackage-apache/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest
+* `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest for testing and other minor changes.
-for testing and other minor changes.
+* Nekroze/cookiecutter-pypackage_: Added py.test and Wheel support

 Fork This
 ~~~~~~~~~